gtiley/RBG-Networks/activities/hypothesis_testing.md

 sd.bayes.factor <- cutoff/posterior.probability
 ```

 We can consult the tables of Kass and Raftery (1995)[^6] to interpret our Bayes factor result.
-Note this is not on a log Bayes factor.
+Note this is not a log Bayes factor.
 I calculated about **0.02321263**, which means we do not have strong support to *reject* the two-rate model.
 Try repeating the calculation with a smaller cutoff of 0.001 to ensure stability of our results.
 Thus, the Savage-Dickey ratio approximation can be an good strategy if your models are nested and you can generate good posteriors of the phi values.
 Is this stable across independent MCMC analyses of model 4 too?

 As a side note, I calculated **0.02696508** when increasing the total MCMC length from 50,000 to 200,000 generations.